Tight Hip flexors and hamstrings? Here’s what you can do to treat them and save your back

 Getting the Right Help for Hip Flexor and Hamstring Pain

-To reduce the discomfort of lower back pain, your hip flexors and hamstrings should be exercised in many different ways.
+To reduce the discomfort, these two muscle groups should be exercised in many different ways.
 This requires several different positions, stretches and movements.
 It is usually insufficient to perform basic, standard stretch and strengthening methods since they don’t necessarily target ALL of the muscles of concern.

 Follow this stretch technique for healthier hamstrings

-The Low Back Pain Program eBook teaches specific lower back exercises that specifically target the hip flexors and hamstrings among other muscles groups involved.
+The Low Back Pain Program eBook teaches specific exercises that specifically target the hip flexors and hamstrings among other muscles groups involved.
 The exercises help the muscles and joints to move in a multitude of directions and positions.
-These methods teach you how to SAFELY stretch your hip flexor and hamstrings muscle without risk to your spine.
+These methods teach you how to SAFELY stretch them without risk to your spine.

-This variation is key to progress out of back pain.
+This variation is key to relief.
 The Instructional Guide provides careful and progressive methods which allow them to function more effectively and help to reduce the unnecessary stress and burden on the lumbar spine.

 “I wanted to let you know that your program has made me have unbelievable breakthroughs and in only two days.
 I now realize that my pelvis has been tilting back and up as well as to the right side.
 Your hip unlocking exercises in particular made me feel something I forgot I could feel.
 I’m 22 and was having a lot of spinal issues and joint pain which was causing immobilizing suffering but this has already made me have unbelievable relief and hope.
 You’re a real life saver”